hmcdowell95/gamers_library/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+To get this application started up.

-* Ruby version
+* Ruby version 6.
+I used 6 but I think 5 will work.

-* System dependencies

-* Configuration
+* Clone the repo

-* Database creation

-* Database initialization
+* Database creation: 'rails db:migrate' to create database

-* How to run the test suite
+* For Systems run 'rake db:seed'

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* run 'rails s' to start it up

 # gamers_library

+This application is a game library.
+Users can selected game systems they have played and/or owned and the systems will display on their profile.
+Search existing games or add new ones and add those to their library.